Automation of the London Underground

 Automation of London Underground rolling stock has been partially implemented since the introduction of automatic train operation on the Hainault to Woodford section of the Central line in 1964.
-It is currently in use on six lines.
-Transport for London plans to extend this to remaining lines by 2023.
+It is currently in use on eight lines.

 Historical projects

 Partially automated trains using automatic train operation (ATO) have been used on passenger services on the Victoria line since 1968.
 The side doors to the driver's cab were sealed, so that access was normally through the passenger saloon.
 Since the trains were to be operated by one person, the door controls were moved from the rear end of the motor car into the cab.
 The train control equipment was fitted beneath the centre seats, and consisted of a "black box", which interpreted signals received from the running rails.
 These were picked up by sensing coils mounted on the leading bogie.
 One rail supplied safety information, which was received continuously.
 Any failure to obtain this data resulted in a trip-valve operating, which stopped the train.
 The second rail supplied signal commands, which included speed signals and instructions to start and stop the train.
 This information was only provided when it was needed.
 The driver was renamed a train operator, and was responsible for opening and closing the doors at stations, and initiating a start from the stations, by pressing two buttons simultaneously.
 All other operation, including stopping at signals and restarting when safe to proceed was automatic.
 The automatic control equipment was temporarily mounted in the passenger saloon, between the cab and the first set of doors, to enable engineers to monitor and adjust it as experience was gained.